Sussex Researcher School

 During their career, researchers develop a number of skills that they can utilise in a variety of other positions, whether these are related to their research or not.
 A key component to finding a job outside academia is presenting yourself well at interviews, highlighting your skills and explaining your academic experience in a way that appeals to certain employers.

 This three-hour workshop aims to highlight a number of these careers and to explore what particular options might be compatible with individuals.
-We will include overviews of a variety of different job types, case studies of researchers who have moved into different careers and provide resources to help participants explore their options.
-In addition, participants will be invited to complete an individual ElementsTM skills evaluation to help them with future job applications and interviews.
-This has proven very popular with researchers and it is designed to help them reflect on their own skills and experience so that they can communicate these effectively in written applications and interviews.
+We will ireview a variety of different job types and case studies of researchers who have moved into different careers, and look at resources to help participants explore their options.

 At the end of this workshop, you will have: